flashwing-04/showtime-website-project-archive/content/ws21/bachelor/B6-Spiel-mich-und-ich-sage-Dir-wer-Du-bist/tech-stack.md

 ## Discord
 Our main communication tool was Discord, since it not only offers different **text channels for each department**, it also contains voice channels in which we could hold our **weekly meeting**.
-Like that we could easily share information, ask quick questions or clarify issues, all while **keeping a clear overview**.
+Like that, we could easily share information, ask quick questions or clarify issues, all while **keeping a clear overview**.

 ## Trello
-We used Trello to get an **overview** for the tasks, which needed to be dealt with.
+We used Trello to get an **overview** of the tasks, which needed to be dealt with.
 Trello was a good choice because we could label the tasks with **how important** they are, in **which department** they fall into.
 Additionally, everybody was able to see **who was working on what** right now, what tasks were **already done**, and what was still on our **To-Do-List**.